Ask Text

 You can ask the customer a question as a **Text** or as a **Voice**.

-Ask as Text Essentials
+### **Ask as Text Essentials** <a href="#ask-as-text-essentials" id="ask-as-text-essentials"></a>

 Learn the basics of the "Ask as Text" option in Ask Text Card to make talking to users more interesting.

-Question Text
+#### **Question Text** <a href="#question-text" id="question-text"></a>

 This is the question you want to ask users.
 Make it clear and short so users know what you're asking.

-The Question text can be made Bold, Italic, or strikethrough using the options provided.
-The text will add the asterisk(*) for Bold, Underscore(_) for Italic text, and Tilde(~) for Strikethrough around the text.
+The **Question text** can be made **Bold**, *Italic*, or ~~strikethrough~~ using the options provided.
+The text will add the asterisk(\*) for **Bold**, Underscore(\_) for **Italic text**, and Tilde(\~) for **Strikethrough** around the text.

-Implementation Example:
+### **Implementation Example:** <a href="#implementation-example" id="implementation-example"></a>

 Imagine you are asking your customers for their **PAN Card** to evaluate their Financial profile.
 The Ask Text question type with validation settings will make sure users give helpful responses within a specific character limit.